NISHUNISARGA/SystemVerilog_Datatypes/Datatypes.md

 > NOTE: Few data types have inherent typedef means even though we don't declare them as typedef they will act as user defined datatype.

-    Example: class eth_pkt;
+    Example : class eth_pkt;
                 ...
               endclass
-     here class is not a data type but it's a keyword.
+     here class is not a data type but its a keyword.

      module top;
         eth_pkt pkt;